KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 **Core Glyphic Sequence (Centropic):**
 `🔺 → ⚙️ → ⟜ → ◲ → ⤈∴`
-*(Centropic motion engages Apparent Order, which is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Transcendent Synthesis.)*
+*(Centropic Motion engages Apparent Order, which is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Transcendent Synthesis.)*

 **Core Glyphic Sequence (Entropic):**
 `🔻 → ⚙️ → ⟜ → ☍ → ⟳ → 📡`
-*(Entropic motion engages Apparent Order, which is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and an entropically precipitated Fractal Eschaton in which coherence is scanned against the next phase of reality.)*
+*(Entropic Motion engages Apparent Order, which is disrupted by a Synectic Pivot, leading to Fragmentation, Recursive Destabilization, and an entropically precipitated Fractal Eschaton in which Coherence is scanned against the next phase of reality.)*

 ---